AI Visibility

 - High-quality content that accurately and comprehensively answers real questions.

 - Answer-first content structure.
-Every section should open with a direct, 40โ60 word answer to the question in the heading, not a build-up to it.
+Every section should open with a direct, 40–60 word answer to the question in the heading, not a build-up to it.
 AI engines extract the first self-contained answer they find.
 If yours is buried in paragraph four, the engine cites someone else.
+(The answer-first prompt framework is the same logic flipped — give AI clear instructions, AI gives users clear answers.)

 - Statistics and named sources in every claim.
 Concrete numbers with attribution ("Conductor, 2026", "Princeton research") are what AI engines extract and quote.
 Vague marketing language is ignored.